Easy Creamy Vegetarian Potato Soup

 Method

-2. Bring the potatoes to a boil over medium-high heat and cook 30 minutes, or until very soft and tender.
+- Bring the potatoes to a boil over medium-high heat.
+Cook 30 minutes, or until very soft and tender.

-4. With the potatoes and reserved water, add in the evaporated milk, butter, and garlic powder (optional).
-Stir to combine.
-The soup should be a slightly chunky, thick soup.
-(If it is too thick, add milk, cream, stock, or water.)
+- With the potatoes and ½ cup reserved water, add in the evaporated milk, butter, and garlic powder (optional).

 Ingredients

-• 4-5 medium potatoes peeled and cut into chunks
+- 5 medium potatoes, peeled and cut into chunks

 Instructions

-• Place the potatoes in a large sauce pot.
+- Place the potatoes in a large sauce pot or Dutch oven.
 Cover with water and ½ tsp of salt.

-• Bring the potatoes to a boil over medium-high heat and cook 30 minutes, or until very soft and tender.
+- Bring the potatoes to a boil over medium-high heat.
+Cook 30 minutes, or until very soft and tender.

-• With the potatoes and reserved water, add in the evaporated milk, butter, and garlic powder (optional).
-Stir to combine.
-The soup should be a, slightly chunky, thick soup.
-(If it is too thick, add milk, cream, stock, or water.)
+- With the potatoes and ½ cup reserved water, add in the evaporated milk, butter, and garlic powder (optional).

 Looking for something to serve with your soup?
 Try one of these great vintage recipes!
 Rich and Flaky Buttermilk Biscuits, Soft and Airy Cheese Bread, Big Batch Pull Apart Dinner Rolls, From-Scratch Soft and buttery dinner rolls,